ebzzry/ebzzry.github.io/src/fallacies.md

 authority is not named.
 This makes it very difficult to verify the validity of the claims.

-> “Experts agree that drinking a glass of Super Juice everyday will
+> “Experts agree that drinking a glass of Meh Juice everyday will
 > make you healthier.”

 This fails because of the failure to specify who these so-called “experts” are.
+When asked to specify who these experts are, he will resort to tactics to elude the question.

 ## Appeal to false authority